-- Unsafe Clinical Performance
+- 1. Unsafe Clinical Performance

-- Academic Dishonesty
+- 2. Academic Dishonesty

-- Professional Misconduct
+- 3. Professional Misconduct

-- Criminal Acts
+- 4. Criminal Acts

-- The faculty member and/or clinical faculty/preceptor removes student immediately from the course or clinical setting and reports said action to all of the following staff members:
+- 1. The faculty member and/or clinical faculty/preceptor removes student immediately from the course or clinical setting and reports said action to the Associate Dean for Academic Affairs and Strategic Partnerships, Director, School of Nursing Office of Student Affairs, Course Coordinator, Program Director and Department Chair.

-- Associate Dean for Academic Affairs
+- 2. The faculty member will initiate a meeting of the Course Coordinator, Director of Student Resources Development, Clinical Instructor, Faculty Advisor and/or designees, and the student within two (2) working days to collect supportive data and write a conference summary.

-- Director
+- 3. After the initial meeting and within one (1) working day, the conference summary will be forwarded in writing by the faculty member to the following distribution:

-- School of Nursing Office of Student Affairs
+- a.
+Chairperson(s) of the Committee on Admissions and Academic Standards

-- Course Coordinator
+- b.
+Associate Dean for Academic Affairs and Strategic Partnerships

-- Program Director
+- c.
+Director, School of Nursing Office of Student Affairs

-- Department Chair
+- d.
+Director of Student Resources Development

-- The faculty member will initiate a meeting of the Course Coordinator, Coordinator of Student Resources Development, Clinical Instructor, Faculty Advisor and/or designees, and the student within two (2) working days to collect supportive data and write a conference summary.
+- e.
+Department Chair

-- After the initial meeting and within one (1) working day, the conference summary will be forwarded in writing by the faculty member to the following distribution:
+- f.
+Program Director

-- Chairperson(s) of the Committee on Admissions and Academic Standards
+- g.
+Course Coordinator

-- Associate Dean for Academic Affairs
+- h.
+Faculty Advisor

-- Director, School of Nursing Office of Student Affairs
+- i.
+Clinical Faculty/Preceptor

-- Coordinator of Student Resources Development
+- i.
+Student and Student File

-- Department Chair
+- 4. Charges will be reviewed by the Committee on Admissions and Academic Standards within five (5) working days of the receipt of the conference summary and supportive data.
+The committee will review the documentation and recommend, with rationale, to the Associate Dean for Academic Affairs and Strategic Partnerships, one of the following actions:

-- Program Director
+- Return to good standing.

-- Course Coordinator
+- · Academic warning/academic jeopardy.

-- Faculty Advisor
+- · Dismissal.

-- Clinical Faculty/Preceptor Student and Student File
+- Deceleration